-- Be able to identify and describe the introductory concepts, basic theories, and fundamental practices in the principal functional areas of business. - Be able to describe and illustrate the significance of the economic environment of business. - Be able to use current technology and computer

-- applications in support of business administration. - Be able to produce and present effective oral and written forms of communication.
+- Be able to describe the introductory concepts, basic theories, and fundamental practices in the principal functional areas of business. - Be able to describe the significance of the economic environment of business. - Be able to use current technology in support of business administration. - Be able to present effective forms of communication. - Be able to describe elements of successful teams. - Be able to explain techniques for motivating and influencing people.